SushantIndi/cap-node-bookshop/readme.md

+# Welcome to the 1st project attempted by me on SAP BAS(Business Application Studio)

 # 📚 SAP CAP Bookshop Backend API

 An enterprise-ready backend microservice built using the **SAP Cloud Application Programming Model (CAP)** and Node.js.